Vangelis Vlachos: Club career

-Vlachos started his career from the academies of AEK Athens.
-In 1979 he was promoted to the first team alongside Stelios Manolas and Lysandros Georgamlis.
+Vlachos started his career in 1973 at AO Nea Artaki.
+In 1978 after the indication of Giorgos Kefalidis he joined the academies of AEK Athens, where he played alongside Stelios Manolas and Lysandros Georgamlis.
+In the summer of 1979 he was promoted to the first team and signed a professional contract with the club.
 On 26 December 1979, at the age of 17 years and 242 days, he became the then youngest scorer of AEK in the league when he scored 2 goals in a match against Kavala.
 He formed an excellent partnership with Thomas Mavros, while they were also friends off-field.
 From 1982 he became the club's captain.
-Vlachos had a big part in winning the cup in 1983, scoring a very beautiful goal with an individual effort in the final against PAOK.
+Vlachos had a big part in winning the Cup in 1983, scoring a very beautiful goal with an individual effort in the final against PAOK.
 He became at that time the youngest team captain to lift the Greek Cup.

-In 1985, Vlachos was at the end of his five year contract and the president of AEK, Zafiropoulos proposed a relatively small offer for a contract renewal.
-Vlachos had also an offer from Vardinogiannis, to move to Panathinaikos, which he accepted.
+In 1985, Vlachos despite having a contract with AEK, he had an offer from Yiorgos Vardinogiannis to sign for Panathinaikos, which he accepted.
 At 26 April 1985, he filed an appeal to EEODEP, asking for debts from AEK and making use of his five-year term, asked to be released from the club so he could play for Panathinaikos.
 It was the beginning of a court series that lasted several months, which resulted in Vlachos playing for Panathinaikos, but after his contract with AEK expired in December 1985.
 He remained at Panathinaikos until 1991, where he won 3 championships, 4 cups and 1 Super Cup.
 He then played for one season at Korinthos, where he ended his professional career relatively early, in 1992.